10 Steps to Choose an Office 365 Backup Solution

 9. Proactive Monitoring and Alerts

 Proactive monitoring and alerts ensure the integrity of your backups, notifying you of any issues that need immediate attention.
+Monitor backup statuses regularly to maintain operational efficiency.

 Why it Matters: